bcgsc/btl/README.md

-Website for Bioinformatics Technology Lab at Canada's Michael Smith Genome Sciences Centre
+Website for Inanc Birol's Bioinformatics Technology Lab at Canada's Michael Smith Genome Sciences Centre

-See the full website at bcgsc.github.io/btl
+See the full website at http://www.birollab.ca